(Last Updated On: January 1, 2018)

 The Sicilian Pastry Shop*– Read enough articles on Stuff Edinburgh and you’ll be left with no doubt of what I think of The Sicilian Pastry Shop (ie: I like them).
-They somehow pack a gazillian types of cakes and pastries into a tiny, busy shop and the insanely low prices mean you can try a few/heaps.
+I mean I even gave some of their products their own little photo shoot (see one example above).
+They somehow pack a gazillian types of cakes and pastries into a tiny, busy shop and the insanely low prices mean you can try more than one.
+Yes please.

 14-16 Albert St, EH7 5LG